Lin Shidong: Career

-In summer 2025, Lin participated in the WTT United States Smash, he lost in the semi-final against Tomokazu Harimoto 3-4.
-Then Lin joined WTT Champions Yokohama and had a surprising lost to Dang Qiu in the round of 16.
-The next tournament is the Europa Smash in Sweden, where Lin reached the final after successively taking revenge against Dang Qiu in the quarterfinal 4-0 then beating French Simon Gauzy in a thrilling game 4-3.
-In the final, Lin lost 3-4 to Truls Moregard.
-Before the last grand smash, Lin went to do The WTT champions in Macao but lost 3-4 in the quarterfinal against Anders Lind.
-Meanwhile, his compatriot Wang Chuqin won the title, allowing himself to get 1000 ranking points and surpass Lin to become the world no.1 again.
+In the summer of 2025, Lin participated in the WTT United States Smash, where he lost in the semi-finals against Tomokazu Harimoto 3–4.
+Then Lin joined the WTT Champions Yokohama and had a surprising loss to Dang Qiu in the round of 16.
+The next tournament was the WTT Europe Smash in Sweden, where Lin reached the final after successively taking revenge against Dang Qiu in the quarterfinal 4–0, before beating French Simon Gauzy in a thrilling 4–3 match.
+In the final, Lin lost 3–4 to Truls Möregårdh.
+Before the last Grand Smash, Lin went to play in the WTT Champions Macao but lost 3–4 in the quarterfinals against Anders Lind.
+Meanwhile, his compatriot Wang Chuqin won the title, earning 1000 ranking points and surpassing Lin to become the world No. 1 again.

+Despite his drop in the rankings, Lin still helped the Chinese national team capture the men's team title at the 2025 Asian Championships and the mixed team title at the World Cup.
+Lin's singles title drought extended into 2026, and he was even forced to withdraw from the Men's World Cup in late March due to an injury.
+Nevertheless, as a member of the national team, he made his debut at the World Team Table Tennis Championships a month later.
+At this historic centenary edition of the World Championships, Lin entered as the team's second-highest-ranked player; however, during the group stage, he suffered consecutive defeats to South Korea's Oh Jun-sung, as well as Sweden's Elias Ranefur and Anton Källberg, which led to the Chinese men's team losing back-to-back ties against South Korea and Sweden.
+Despite these setbacks, he continued to feature in the knockout stage and ultimately helped the Chinese men's team capture the championship.